oVirt/ovirt-engine-keycloak/keycloak_usage.md

 ```
 engine-setup --otopi-environment="OVESETUP_CONFIG/keycloakEnable=bool:True"
 ```
 3. To test the setup please login to Administration Portal using the admin username: `admin@ovirt` and provided password.
 For REST API access the full username with profile must be provided: `admin@ovirt@internalsso`.
-In order to login to Keycloak Administration Console please use `admin` and provided password (from the above).
+4. In order to login to Keycloak Administration Console go to `https://ENGINE_FQDN/ovirt-engine-auth/admin` and use user `admin` with provided password (from the above).

 Additionally, the `engine-setup` output should contain a confirmation that Keycloak has been configured.
 ```
           --== SUMMARY ==--